abw/gronber-time/README.md

 ```

 It turns out to be quite tiresome trying to convert the current time to
 Gronber time on paper.
-So I some code to do it for me and created this
+So I wrote some code to do it for me and created
-website to display the current time in Gronber time.
+a website to display the current time in Gronber time.

 ## Installation